 Spanish 212 is designed as a continuation and extension of the materials introduced in the first year of Spanish and in Spanish 211.
-It offers a further study of grammatical structures and an expansion of vocabulary through an introduction to cultural and literary readings.
-All skills (reading, writing, listening, and speaking), as well as the three basic fields (grammar, literature, and culture) will be emphasized during the course.
+It offers further study of grammatical structures (subjunctive, future, conditional, present perfect, and past perfect verb tenses) and an expansion of vocabulary.
+All skills (reading, writing, listening, and speaking) will be emphasized during the course.
+This course is taught in the Spanish language.